No products in the cart.

 Many of the fertilizers manufactured in the market to fertilize the soil and nourish the plants contain chemical elements such as calcium, nitrogen, phosphorus, potassium, iron, etc.

 These same elements make up human blood, and therefore, menstrual blood.
-For this reason, many women use what they collect with their menstrual cup to nourish their own plants.
+For this reason, many women use what they collect with their menstrual cup to nourish their plants.

-In addition, menstruation has a more spiritual sense for many.
+Also, menstruation has a more spiritual sense for many.
 A ritual inspired by ancestral traditions known as “sow the moon”, considers using and returning menstrual blood to the earth is a symbol of fertility.

 Part of the reasons is to demarcate taboos surrounding menstruation, use their properties, and give back to Mother Earth through fertilization.
 It is a centuries-old tradition, practiced by Native Americans and nowadays by women seeking female empowerment and self-knowledge.